Essiee1/Case-Study--Malaria-in-Africa/README.md

 # Malaria in Africa

-This is the analysis carried out for my Course Google Data Analysis Project.
+This is the analysis carried out for my Coursera Google Data Analysis Project.
 It analyzes malaria trends in Africa from 2007-2017.
 It also checks for the correlation between the number of malaria cases reported and the percentage of people with access to basic clean water and sanitation.

 ## Authors